-Basilides also preached a form of gnostic monotheism which put him at odds with orthodox Christianity.
-He saw Jesus as a great teacher who had liberated humanity from the tyranny of the demiurge but did not incarnate as a full human being.
-For Basilides, Jesus’ mission was to lead humanity back to its true spiritual home – within the divine realm.
+Basilides also propagated a form of gnostic monotheism that diverged from orthodox Christianity.
+While he acknowledged Jesus as a great teacher who liberated humanity from the demiurge’s tyranny, he did not view Jesus as a fully human incarnation.
+For Basilides, Jesus’ purpose was to guide humanity back to its true spiritual home within the divine realm.

-The followers of the Basilidean Christian faith believed that Sophia is the true creator of the cosmos and that she was expelled from the divine realm by the demiurge.
-They consider Adam and Eve to be spiritual prototypes of humanity and believe that their act of disobedience can help lead humans to enlightenment.
-Basilideans also believe in a pantheon of gods and goddesses, many of whom are depicted as anthropomorphic animals or abstract concepts.
+Followers of Basilides’ teachings, known as Basilideans, believed in Sophia as the true creator of the cosmos.
+They maintained that she was expelled from the divine realm by the demiurge.
+Additionally, they interpreted Adam and Eve as spiritual archetypes for humanity, perceiving their act of disobedience as a potential catalyst for human enlightenment.
+Basilideans also embraced a pantheon of gods and goddesses, often depicted as anthropomorphic animals or abstract concepts.

 Gnostic versus Orthodox Christianity